 With a master’s in flight test engineering from Florida Tech students advance their knowledge of flight operations to prepare for careers in the military, government agencies, and private sector aviation manufacturers.

 For more than 50 years, Florida Tech has been a leader in engineering and technical education.
 Students in the master’s in flight test engineering program have an opportunity to choose specialized subject matter concentrations and electives that best suit their interests.
 The program enhances understanding of trending topics and technology in the aviation arena.
 Plus, small class sizes allow professors to mentor students in a close-knit academic environment.

-Florida Tech is strategically situated at the center of Florida’s high tech corridor, home to thousands of technological and aerospace companies, including NASA.
+Florida Tech is strategically situated at the center of Florida’s high-tech corridor, home to over 5,000 technological and aerospace companies, including NASA.
 This is one of the most diverse science and technology-oriented areas in the country and the perfect environment to study for a flight test engineering master’s degree.

-With backgrounds in aerospace, mechanical and electrical engineering, students in the flight test engineering master’s degree program can choose specialized concentrations in either air vehicle or avionics.
-Depending on their area of interest and career goals, students also have access to electives from Florida Tech’s ABET-accredited College of Engineering and AABI-accredited College of Aeronautics.
+With backgrounds in aerospace, mechanical, and electrical engineering, students in the flight test engineering master’s degree program can choose specialized concentrations in either air vehicles or avionics.
+Depending on their area of interest and career goals, students also have access to electives from Florida Tech’s ABET-accredited College of Engineering and the AABI-accredited College of Aeronautics.
 This allows for a more personalized learning experience to pursue the area of flight test engineering.

 Graduates with a master’s degree in flight test engineering can choose career opportunities in several industries: